olson-sean-k/decorum/README.md

 The `NotNan` and `Finite` types wrap raw floating point values and disallow certain values like `NaN`, `INF`, and `-INF`.
-They will panic if an operation or conversion invalidates these constraints depending on configuration.
+They will panic if an operation or conversion invalidates these constraints and checking is enabled.

 Constraint checking can be toggled with the `enforce-constraints` feature.
 This is useful if code would like to enforce constraints for some builds but not